-What happens to the databases when uninstalling the software?
+What happens to the databases?

-The commands described below, 'mimuninstall', 'dpkg -r' and 'rpm -e', will remove the given software installation, but any databases using the installation will remain intact.
-Since databases may contain valuable data, the removal of databank files is not performed unless an explicit call to 'dbuninstall' is done, specifying removal of everything regarding the database, including data.
+The commands described below will remove the given software installation, but any databases using the installation will remain intact.
+Since databases may contain valuable data, the removal of databank files is not performed unless an explicit call to 'dbuninstall', specifying removal of data, is done.